jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 #### Bytes to Bits

 Now that we have the payload, we can start progressively moving toward building the symbols.
 First, we need to convert the byte array to a bit array.
 This boils down to extracting the 8 bits from each byte, and concatenating them all together.
-There are several ways to implement this in Python.
+There are several ways to do this in Python.
 Here's the version that most closely follows what you might do in a language like C.

 ``` python
 num_chars = len(payload)